Being Mindful of Plaque's 12-Hour "Grace Period"

 Using Waterpik to get the hard to reach areas - a toothbrush can clean up to 2mm below your gum and floss can clean up to 3mm, whereas WaterPik can clean up to 6mm (Be sure to watch the how-to video on Waterpik's website - it can potentially harm your gums if used incorrectly.)

-Additional cleaning visits at The Gleamery to supplement cleanings at the dentist—a total of 4 times or more in total is ideal for most people
+Additional cleaning visits at The Gleamery to supplement cleaning and exams at the dentist—a total of 4 times or more (about every 3 months) is ideal for most people

 As told by Gleamery Hygienist, Stephen Quimby, RDH